 The IC is reminded that the ISO has implemented a New Resource Implementation ("NRI") process that ensures that a generation resource meets all requirements before Initial Synchronization Date/Trial Operation Date and COD.
 The NRI uses a bucket system for deliverables from the IC that are required to be approved by the ISO.
 The first step of this process is to submit an "ISO Initial Contact Information Request form" at least seven (7) months in advance of the planned Initial Synchronization Date.
 Subsequently an NRI project number will be assigned to the Generating Facility for all future communications with the ISO.
-SCE has no involvement in this NRI process except to inform the IC of this process requirement.
-Further information on the NRI process can be obtained from the ISO Website using the following links: New Resource Implementation webpage:
+SCE has no involvement in this NRI process can be obtained from the ISO Website using the following links:

+New Resource Implementation webpage: